maxfierke/dotfiles/README.md

 ## Use

-These dotfiles are designed to be used alongside Mike McQuiad's [strap.sh](https://github.com/MikeMcQuaid/strap), but you can use it without too.
+These dotfiles are designed to be used alongside Mike McQuaid's [strap.sh](https://github.com/MikeMcQuaid/strap), but you can use it without too.

 1. Run `script/setup`
 2. Things will happen.